Your Skin Microbiome: Why It's Essential For A Healthy Glow

 Dirt Is Good: How to Tend to Your Skin Microbiome

 You’re probably familiar with the idea that excess cleanliness and loads of antibiotics and other medications can damage the gut microbiome and could increase the risk of allergy and autoimmunity, among other issues.
 This is called the “hygiene hypothesis,” and there's a lot of research to support this important concept.

+Ditto for the skin microbiome.
 Excess use of antimicrobial hand sanitizers and soaps contributes to skin dysbiosis and antibiotic resistance, thus stoking various skin conditions.
 An imbalanced microbiome, or skin dysbiosis, is associated with many diseases, including psoriasis, allergies, eczema, contact dermatitis, acne, poor wound healing, skin ulcers, dandruff, yeast and fungal infections, rosacea, and accelerated skin aging.

 So if you’re addicted to “clean,” you could be damaging your skin microbiome.
 Take soap, for example.
 By its very nature, it’s alkalinizing.
 That’s how it works to remove dirt and microbes.
 But recall that our skin microbiome prefers a pH of about 5.
 At this relatively acidic pH, the healthy microbiome thrives.
 It’s also understood that the opportunistic bacteria — the dysbiotic players — do better at a higher, more alkaline pH.
 And soap has a pH of about 10!
 Thus, we may actually be damaging our microflora with soap and setting the stage for increased risk for skin issues.